typo3-on-aws/Documentation/src/machine-images/typo3v11.md

 ## History

-The TYPO3 v11.x machine images are listed at the AWS Marketplace under product ID [B08R9BXG5Y](https://aws.amazon.com/marketplace/pp/B08R9BXG5Y).
+The TYPO3 v11.x machine images are available at the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-v6w33h2oatsyk).
 We published the first machine image in December 2020.
 The long-term support release (TYPO3 version 11.5) was published in October 2021.

 ## TYPO3